-This week, we’re having a chat about women in business – part two of our three part series of women in PT.
+This week, we’re having a chat about women in business – part two of our three part series of women in physical therapy.
 Brian touched on this topic recently, but we wanted to bring in the women who inspired the original podcast.
-We brought on three executives from our team, Denise Muncie, CEO; Abby Keyton, DPT, Director of Remote Management Services; Nicole Walzcak, PT, Chief Development Officer who talk about rising through the ranks as women, how to be successful as a woman while balancing the mental load, and how to stop self doubting yourself to make the leap in your career, or in some cases, into private practice.
+We brought on three executives from our team, Denise Muncie, CEO; Abby Keyton, DPT, Director of Remote Management Services; Nicole Walzcak, PT, Chief Development Officer who talk about rising through the ranks as women, how to be successful while balancing the mental load, and how to stop self-doubting to make the leap in your career, or in some cases, into private practice.

 - 64% of the Physical Therapy field is made up of women.
 70% of PPS members are women.

 - 6.6% of Fortune 500 companies are run by women.